 Please refer to the NSPIRES tutorial at http://nspires.nasaprs.com/tutorials/index.html for online help.
 All information entered will remain private until the electronic submission is completed.
-Please note that Notices of Intent are requested, but not required, for submission of a Postdoctoral Fellowship Program application.
-Failure to submit a Notice of Intent will not impact the selection process.
+Please note that NOI are requested, but not required, for submission of a Postdoctoral Fellowship Program application.
+Failure to submit a NOI will not impact the selection process.